-How the Symantec High Availability solution works in a physical environment
+How is application availability achieved in a physical environment

 The VCS agents continuously monitor the application, storage, and network components that the application uses in the cluster.
 The agents are able to detect failures in all of these components.
 For example, an application-level failure such as a configured application virtual server or application service becoming unavailable, a fault in the storage such as a configured disk becoming inaccessible, or a network failure.